Eremetic/system-Module-and-exe-Dumper/README.md

 Still Implementing process dumper. been attacking it via physical memory but still have a lot to learn, specificlly reading CR3 and walking PML4 to get the proper pages mapped to contiguous memory allocation then dump the process.

+still need to finish hardware breakpoint.
+Not throwing any errors but also not hitting the breakpoint

 !Fix Leaked Driver Device

-!Fix Driver Return Values

-!Fix  breakpoint Offset Input
+!Fix  breakpoint Offset + Base Addres